 The Role of Money in Dating

-Money can play a major role in dating, and depending on the relationship dynamics between two people, it can be a source of stress and tension.
+Money can play a significant role in dating, and depending on the relationship dynamics between two people, it can be a source of stress and tension.
 When dating someone, there are usually expectations for how money should be used in the relationship.
 It’s important to have conversations about money early on in a relationship to avoid potential issues down the road.

 How Much Should You Spend on a Date?